Campaign Against the Levels Motorway Protest at the Senedd

 The announcement came immediately prior to publication of a report produced by the Environment and Sustainability Committee, which states that there are ‘serious unanswered questions’ regarding the M4 consultation process to date.

-The minister has also inadequately considered the alternative ‘Blue Route’ put forward by Transport Professor Stuart Cole, which upgrades existing infrastructure.
+GWT along with other organisations believe WG have inadequately considered the alternative ‘Blue Route’ put forward by Transport Professor Stuart Cole, which upgrades existing infrastructure.
 The blue route would be less environmentally damaging, nearly a quarter of the cost, cause less disruption during construction and could be operational within a few years.
 The new motorway would not be completed until 2021 at the earliest.

 The Gwent Levels is nationally important for its wildlife and designated as such especially for the rare aquatic invertebrate assemblages and wetland plants found in the network of reens across the area.
 The proximity of the Levels to the internationally important Severn Estuary and River Usk add further value to this wetland complex.